© All Rights Reserved david.byne

 Finally, other possible health issues include diarrhea and other general travellers' diseases like motion sickness.
 Watch what you eat and drink and in case you get it, drink plenty of fluids (to prevent dehydration) and bring ORS.

 Even though Poland is quite safe to travel you need to be extra carefull in these situations:

-In the cities there are more and more Hot Spots so if you have your own netbook you can connect.
-Ypu should look for Hot Spots in the cafes, restaurants ans shoping centers.
-In some hotels you can find free WIFI.
-Internet cafe's become less popular recently as people prefer to use internet at homes.
+In the cities there are more and more Wifi Hot Spots, so if you have your own mobile device, you can connect.
+Best chances of finding one are at airports, railway stations, in cafés, shopping malls and universities.
+Places like McDonald's and Starbucks usually have unlimited free wifi.
+In some hotels you can find free wifi, though you might have to pay as well or maybe just use it for a limited amount of time.
+Internet cafes become less popular recently as people prefer to use internet at homes.